-In an attempt to improve the quality of care at reasonable cost and minimal unintended consequences, many countries have adopted pay-for-performance (P4P) and prospective payment (PPS) mechanisms in their healthcare systems.
+In an attempt to improve the quality of care at reasonable cost and minimal unintended consequences, many countries have adopted pay-for-performance (P4P) and activity-based funding (ABF) mechanisms in their healthcare systems.
 Designs under which they operate and their ultimate success differ widely, with regulators targeting individual providers and/or hospitals, setting different quality indicators and ensuring different degrees of monitoring and control.
 Outcomes and implications, both expected and unintended, of reforms that comprise both of these elements - have so far been poorly understood in the economics literature.
 In addition, even less is known about the impact of reforms undergoing a policy drift, where one of the initially designed components ends up being gradually retracted.

-The objective of our study is to comprehensively evaluate the impact of a funding reform introduced in Ontario aiming to replace global budgets funding with a new and desirably more efficient system.
-Two of its main components - the Health-Based Allocation Model (HBAM) and Quality-based procedures (QBPs) - were phased in from 2012 with the goal to incorporate PPS and P4P incentives into Ontario inpatient care.
+The objective of this paper is to comprehensively evaluate the impact of a funding reform introduced in Ontario aiming to replace global budget funding with a new and more efficient system.
+Two of its main components -Quality-based procedures (QBPs) and Health-Based Allocation Model (HBAM) - were phased in from 2012 with the goal to incorporate ABF and P4P incentives into Ontario inpatient care.
 The reform also envisaged preserving around 30% of hospital funding through global budgets based on hospital budgets from previous years.